Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/sk-SK/learn-account-generation.md

 This method involves installing the AXIASolar{.js} plugin and using it as a “virtual vault," separate from your browser, to store your private keys.
 It also allows signing of transactions and similar functionality.

-It is still running on the same computer you use to connected to the internet with and thus is less secure than using Parity Signer or other air-gapped approaches.
+It is still running on the same computer you use to connected to the internet with and thus is less secure than using Axia Signer or other air-gapped approaches.

 ### Install the Browser Plugin